Suffering from Alopecia

 It is a type of hair loss that occurs when your immune system mistakenly attacks hair follicles, which is where hair growth begins.
 This form of Alopecia affects both women and men.
 Alopecia Areata is an alopecia type that can happen over time with gradual thinning of hair or fall out quickly in large clumps.

 Alopecia Areata is incurable but treatable.
-Most people grow their hair back although some people experience hair loss in other areas of their head later on.
+Most people grow their hair back although some people experience hair loss in other areas of their heads later on.
 Alopecia Totalis is an alopecia type that spreads across the entire scalp.
 Heredity causes Androgenetic Alopecia.

 Alopecia Universalis occurs over the whole body taking out one's eyelashes, eyebrows, and any natural hair.